dvorakjt/abc-notation-transposition/README.md

 ### Simplest Use Case

+First, import the `transposeABC` function from `abc-notation-transposition` :

+    //ES6 module import syntax
+    import {transposeABC} from 'abc-notation-transposition';

+Or:

+    //CommonJS require syntax
+    const {transposeABC} = require('abc-notation-transposition');

+In its simplest form, `transposeABC` is a function which takes two parameters: an abc string, and a integer number of half steps:

+    const abcNotation =
+    "X:1\nM:C\nL:1/4\nK:C\nCDEF|GABc|]";

+    transposeABC(abcNotation, 1);

+Half steps can be negative if you wish to transpose the music down:

+    const abcNotation =
+    "X:2\nM:C\nL:1/4\nK:C\nCDEF|GABc|]";

+    transposeABC(abcNotation, -3);

+You should wrap the tranposition function in a try...catch block because it will throw an error if there is a syntax problem in the abc notation:

+    const abcNotation =
+    "X:3\nM:C\nL:1/4\nK:C\nCDEF|GABc|]";

+    try {
+        const transposedNotation = transposeABC(abcNotation, 1);

+        //do something with transposed notation here

+    } catch(e) {

+        //handle errors here

+    }

 In this example, the module is used to transpose a simple ABC melody up by 2 half steps from C major to D major.

     //es6 module import